feather-id/feather-client-js/README.md

 const feather = Feather("YOUR_API_KEY");
 ```

-Subscribe to authentication state changes:
+To listen for changes to the authentication state:

 ```js
 feather.onStateChange(currentUser => {